Styx (album): Background

-The band started as a cover band who played events such as weddings and birthday parties.
-They called themselves The Tradewinds in 1961, when the band was composed of, at 12 years of age, Chuck and John Panozzo, who played bass guitar and drums, respectively, and their neighbor, 14-year-old Dennis DeYoung on keyboards, accordion and vocals.
-They later named themselves TW4, after adding their college friend John Curulewski in 1968, and the south side hard rocker James "J.Y."
-Young in 1970, as guitarists, songwriters and singers for the band.
+The band started as a cover band that played weddings and birthday parties.
+They called themselves The Tradewinds in 1961, when the band was composed of 12-year-old fraternal twins Chuck and John Panozzo, who played bass guitar and drums, respectively, and their neighbor, 14-year-old Dennis DeYoung on keyboards, accordion, and vocals.
+They later named themselves TW4, after adding their college friend John Curulewski in 1968, and the South Side hard rocker James "J.Y."
+Young in 1970, as guitarists, songwriters, and singers.

 Their debut album showcased them as a progressive-art rock/'60s garage rock act.
 It contained the 13-minute opus "Movement for the Common Man," and J.Y. rocker "Children of the Land."
-It also features John Panozzo's percussion solo, the street interviews from Chicago "Street Collage," their symphonic rocker rendition of "Fanfare for the Common Man" and the prog-folk piece, sung by DeYoung and co-written by Young & DeYoung, "Mother Nature's Matinee."
+It also features John Panozzo's percussion solo, the street interviews from Chicago "Street Collage," their symphonic rocker rendition of "Fanfare for the Common Man," and the prog-folk piece "Mother Nature's Matinee," sung by DeYoung and co-written by Young & DeYoung.
 The upbeat pop rocker "Best Thing" was co-written by DeYoung and Young, released as a single in late '72, and peaked at No. 82 on the charts.

 The remaining songs on the album were cover versions that the record label suggested.
 The band members, including DeYoung, said that they had never heard of them before.

 The album was reissued in 1979 under the title Styx I with new artwork.
 In late 2012, it was re-released for CD and digital download, along with Styx II (1973), The Serpent Is Rising (1973), and Man of Miracles (1974).